austintoddj/texastwisters/src/data/programs/team.md

 featured: true
 hero:
   headline: Texas Twisters Team
-  text: Tryout for our competitive gymnastics program and and compete in USAG regulated meets in cities all across Texas.
+  text: Tryout for our competitive gymnastics program and compete in USAG regulated meets in cities all across Texas.
   action:
-    label: Enroll today
+    label: Contact us
-    href: '#'
+    href: '/contact'
     icon: true
   image:
     src: '/images/stock/unsplash/gym-13.jpg'
 infoSection:
-  headline: A program designed to help your child succeed
+  headline: Tryouts currently open for level 3 gymnasts
-  text: The goal of our team program is to provide gymnasts of varying abilities and commitment levels the opportunity for a rewarding gymnastics experience.
+  text: The goal of our team program is to provide high caliber gymnasts the opportunity to refine and display their skills on national platform.
   ages: 5 - 18 years old
-  dates: Jan.
-13 - Jun.
-31
+  dates: Level 3 tryouts now open
-  schedule: M-F from 8AM - 5 PM
+  schedule: 2-5 hrs/wk
-  classSize: Student to coach ratio of 10:1
+  classSize: Athlete to coach ratio of 12:1
 descriptionSection:
   text: >
     ## Our unique approach to education